nesi/agdr-validator/README.md

 it would be most helpful if you could re-run the command with the `-l 3` option.
 This will generate a log file with the highest verbosity level, which will help developers to diagnose the issue.

+Thank you to Eirian Perkins to have created the first version of the validator on which this validator is based on.